RedisLabs/redislabs-docs/content/rs/references/procedures-previous-releases.md

 ### For version 5.0.2

-{{% warning title="WARNING" %}}If any node in the RS 5.0.2 cluster uses a custom certificate, contact [Redis Labs support](https://support.redislabs.com) before you upgrade the cluster to a later version.

-Certificates are overwritten during upgrade.{{% /warning %}}
+{{% warning title="WARNING" %}}If the SSL certificate/s were configured in RS 5.0.2 without using the REST API, but by updating the certificate/s on the disk, contact [Redis Labs support](https://support.redislabs.com) before you upgrade the cluster to a later version as certificates are overwritten during upgrade.{{% /warning %}}

 To update a certificate in the cluster, [upgrade the cluster]({{< relref "/rs/administering/installing-upgrading/upgrading.md" >}}) to RS 5.2.0 or above and then update the certificates with the REST API.

 ### For versions below 5.0.2